josefc09/machine-failure-predictor/README.md

 ## Documentation

-Documentation

 This project includes specific design and reporting documents located in the docs/ folder:

+* `docs/Technical design.md`: Details the technical architecture, data flow, model design, and API implementation.
 * `docs/Short technical report.md`: Provides a concise summary of the project, methodology, and results.
-* `docs/Technical design.md`: Details the technical architecture, data flow, model design, and API implementation.

 Refer to these documents for in-depth information about the project's design and findings.